 Interested applicants are requested to submit a one-page abstract via the conference website submission tools by not later than 15 July 2019.

-A 10 to 15-minute slot will be allotted to each selected presenter, followed by a discussion session with participants.
+A 15-minute (+5 minutes of discussion) slot will be allotted to each selected presenter, followed by a discussion session with participants.

 (including lunch and coffee breaks, and participation in cultural and social events)

 PHD students from UNeECC member institutions: free

 Accompanying persons: EUR 80.00